Gazpacho is the original chilled soup, dating back to the 800s!

 Most people probably don’t know the origin of gazpacho and probably don’t care as long as it tastes good, but at De Las Mías we do care because it makes us proud of our rich and diverse heritage.

 Gazpacho has ancient origins dating back to the Moorish occupation of Spain starting in the 800s and ending in the mid 1400s.
-It started off as a simple soup made of ground garlic, stale bread, olive oil and water and evolved into the most famous version of gazpacho, gazpacho clásico, rich with tomatoes from the Andes!
+It started off as a simple soup made of ground garlic, stale bread, olive oil and water and evolved into the most famous version which is the gazpacho clásico we are all most familiar with.
+This one has all the classic ingredients, including tomatoes from the Andes!
 What a rich history we Latinas have–going all the way back to the Moors, to Latin America and back again!

-There are many different kinds of gazpacho: green gazpacho, melon gazpacho, and my personal favorite, watermelon gazpacho.
+There are many different kinds of gazpacho: green, melon, and my personal favorite, watermelon gazpacho.
 With so much variety there’s so much to choose from!
 We love this article on 11 variations of gazpacho.

 So, don’t be shy, Comadres!
 Dive into the deliciousness of gazpacho.
 A great way to love your veggies and your body.